lizthrilla/tic-tac-toe/planofaction.md

 ### Adventure Mode

 1.  sessionStorage or localStorage to persist the game's state between page reloads.
-2.  add a resent button
+2.  add a reset button
 3. Animiate the X and Os

 ###Epic mode